inverno-io/inverno-mods/doc/reference-guide.md

 The HTTP server defines two handlers: the **root handler** which handles HTTP requests and the **error handler** which handles errors.
 The module provides default implementations as overridable beans, custom handlers can then be used instead when creating the *http-server* module.

-> this module can also be used to embed a HTTP server in any application, unlike other application frameworks, Winter core IoC/DI framework is not pervasive and any Winter modules can be safely used in various contexts and applications.
+> this module can also be used to embed a HTTP server in any application, unlike other application frameworks, Inverno core IoC/DI framework is not pervasive and any Inverno modules can be safely used in various contexts and applications.

 #### Configuration